Yejashi/obsidianNotes/Research/My Papers/Compiler Paper 2025 PACT/RAJA vs Native - HIP.md

 The RAJA variant disrupts this pattern.
 RAJA's lambda-based loop body creates an abstraction boundary that, even after inlining, prevents the compiler from recognizing the cross-iteration dependency.
 The result is visible in Figure W: RAJA has 12.7% more load instructions (proportionally) and 2.9% fewer stores, consistent with a pattern where recurrent values are reloaded from memory rather than forwarded through registers.

+Critically, this degradation is optimization-agnostic: the Δ load_ratio is +0.133 at O1, +0.127 at O2, and +0.127 at O3.
+The optimizer cannot recover the store-forwarding opportunity because the structural transformation introduced by RAJA's abstraction has eliminated the information the optimizer needs to recognize the recurrence.

 **Optimization Agnostic**: